isabellaflores/vamos/README.md

   to interact with the Vamos ecosystem.

 To use, just launch your virtual machine, Tor Browser, ceserver-pcileech, and Vamos.
 Once all 4 are running and properly configured, you can start using your Vamos overlays.
+You will need to either use VMware's Unity mode, or enter the pixel coordinates of the VMware display window into Vamos under **Edit->Target Display**.

 # Developing an Overlay